 If you are one of those people who think that theatres are a lost art form, you have certainly been watching the wrong kind.
 One man/woman performances are not new.
 From the likes of Pankaj Kapur in Dopehri to Ira Dubey in 9 Parts of Desire, each has been a gripping watch.
 Plays like these prove that it is very much possible for one actor to keep you engrossed for the duration of the play.
-Last year in June, Amit Ranjan Sahu performed Anubhuti for the first time and yesterday when I saw the show at Studio Tamaasha and it was the 9th time.
+Last year in June, Amit Ranjan Sahu performed Anubhuti for the first time and yesterday when I saw the show at Studio Tamaasha and it was the ninth time.
 Studio Tamaasha has a very intimate setting which connects the audience and the performer which only added to the performance.

 You might think, that there are so many characters in this play but you will be surprised and even impressed when you see Amit Ranjan Sahu performing them with ease.
 He had some props to guide him but other than that it was his sheer performance skills which made him change from one character to next and he did so without a break.
 So much so that he has one character starting the sentence and the other finishing it.
 It was a smooth transition as he drifted from one character to another interchanging between them at will.
 He had also done the smart thing of sticking to only three characters at a time so as to not muddle the audience.

 The play is without a break and you would certainly be impressed with the way he delivers you a number of fascinating characters in a single act.
 You can book tickets for the next performance in Mumbai here.
-You can catch the Bengaluru performance here.